What is Bronchiectasis?

 Cystic fibrosis

-This disease involves almost every organ of the body so it affects lungs also and cause fibrosis of lung tissue, especially of bronchioles.
+This disease involves almost every organ of the body so it affects the lungs also and causes fibrosis of lung tissue, especially of bronchioles.

 Young syndrome